QWICPAY/QwicPay-ICE-Woocommerce/readme.txt

 | Button Style   | QwicPay button image                             | Blue round button SVG |

+== Custom Hook: qwicpay_cart_hook ==

+The QwicPay Checkout plugin includes an optional custom action hook for advanced layout control:

+=== Hook Name ===

+qwicpay_cart_hook

+=== Description ===

+This hook allows you to control exactly where the QwicPay button appears on the cart page by inserting it manually in your theme or plugin.

+=== How to Use ===

+1. Enable the hook:
+   - Navigate to WooCommerce → Settings → QwicPay Settings.
+   - Under "Hook Location", choose "QwicPay Custom hook".

+2. Insert this in your cart template: do_action('qwicpay_cart_hook');

+QwicPay will automatically render the button here when this option is enabled.

 == Frequently Asked Questions ==

 = Can I change the button style? =